Vic Govt PER #: BR102201

 Do not worry about feeding organic or anything “special” – for the most part, most of those terms are just for marketing purposes.

-Your first shop might include: 3 chickens, a bag of chicken thighs, 3 lamb’s hearts, perhaps 1 or 2 chicken carcasses, a couple of lamb shanks.
+Your first shop might include: 3 chickens, a bag of chicken thighs, 3 lamb’s hearts, a couple of lamb shanks.

-Check out the raw feeding facebook page I run (and have done on several forums since 1997):
+Check out the raw feeding pages I run (and have done on several forums since 1997):

+Raw feeding dogs & cats – this is our older more well established group with over 25,000 members. (for those of you who have been following me for over 20 years, yes this is the group that moved from yahoogroups.)
 I don’t have a big presence on this group anymore due to my time restraints, but if you mention you have one of my dogs, then someone will bring it to my attention.
+It is very tightly run with the aim to give correct information without the guff and gush.

 Please do not feed minced meat or diced meat.
 Where ever possible feed meat on the bone. eg: chicken thigh.
 Your dog needs to take its time to eat.